Overcome Social Anxiety

 What evidence is there that it helps people overcome social anxiety?

 The process we follow is modelled on and adapted from the gold standard treatment used for Social Anxiety Disorder.
 This is shown to be highly effective in treating social anxiety.
-However, we we’ve adapted the process as much as is possible in a group setting, it would be misleading to draw comparisons.
-We aspire to soon record outcome measures of members and allow researchers to understand WalkTheTalk’s efficacy compared with 1-1 therapies.
+However, we’ve adapted the process as much as is possible in a group setting, it would be misleading to draw comparisons.
+We aspire to soon be able to report robust outcome measures of members and allow researchers to understand WalkTheTalk’s efficacy compared with 1-1 therapies.
+Early data suggests that it’s helpful (see above).
 Meanwhile, we encourage you to try WalkTheTalk alongside or after 1-1 therapy if needed.

 What if I feel anxious about joining a group of strangers?